jasonacox/TM1637TinyDisplay/examples/README.md

 * [TM1637-Countdown.ino](TM1637-Countdown/TM1637-Countdown.ino) sketch is an example of using the library for a countdown timer.
 Works with 4-Digit and 6-Digit displays.
 * [TM1637-Countdown-Buttons.ino](TM1637-Countdown-Buttons/TM1637-Countdown-Buttons.ino) same as the above but adds buttons and interactive logic to set countdown time.

+## Non-Blocking Animations/Scrolling Example
+* [TM1637-NonBlockingAnimate.ino](TM1637-NonBlockingAnimate/TM1637-NonBlockingAnimate.ino) sketch contains examples of using the library to do animations and text scrolling in a non-blocking manner.
+Works with 4-Digit display.

 ## Animation

 ### 7-Segment LED Display Animator Tool